HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 <figcaption>{{ figure_link(caption='<code>rel="preload" crossorigin</code> attribute values.', sheets_gid="1246058294", sql_file="hint_attribute_usage.sql") }}</figcaption>
 </figure>

-##### `anonymous`
+#### `anonymous`

 The default value when no value is specified, `anonymous` will set the credentials flag to <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy">`same-origin`</a> and is required when downloading resources protected by CORS.
-It is also a <a hreflang="en" href="https://drafts.csswg.org/css-fonts/#font-fetching-requirements">requirement</a> when downloading font files - even if they are on the same origin!
+It is also a <a hreflang="en" href="https://drafts.csswg.org/css-fonts/#font-fetching-requirements">requirement</a> when downloading font files—even if they are on the same origin!
 If you omit the `crossorigin` attribute when the eventual request for the preloaded resource uses CORS, you will end up with a duplicate request since it won't match in the preload cache.

-##### `use-credentials`
+#### `use-credentials`

 When requesting cross-origin resources which require authentication, for example through the use of cookies, client certificates or the `Authorization` header; setting the `crossorigin="use-credentials"` attribute will include this data in the request and allowing the server to respond to the request so that the resource may be preloaded.
 This is not a common scenario with 0.1% usage, however if your page content is dependent on an authenticated status, it could be used to initiate an early fetch request to get the login status.

-#### The `media` attribute
+### The `media` attribute

-An oft neglected feature available to `rel="preload"`, is the ability to specify media queries through the `media` attribute - with less than 4% of all preloads using this attribute.
+An oft-neglected feature available to `rel="preload"`, is the ability to specify media queries through the `media` attribute—with less than 4% of all preloads using this attribute.
 The `media` attribute accepts media queries allowing you to target the media type and specific browser features, such as viewport width.
 As an example, the `media` attribute would allow you to preload a low-resolution image on devices with a narrow viewport and a full-sized image on devices with a large viewport.

 In addition to the `media` attribute, the `<link>` element supports `imagesrcset` and `imagesizes` attributes which correspond to the `srcset` and `sizes` attributes on `<img>` elements.
 Using these attributes, you can use the same resource selection criteria that you would use on your image.
 Unfortunately, their adoption is very low (less than 1%); most likely owing to the lack of <a hreflang="en" href="https://caniuse.com/mdn-html_elements_link_imagesizes">support</a> on Safari.

-<p class="note">Note: The <code>media</code> attribute is not available on all <code>&lt;link&gt;</code> elements as the spec suggests, but it is only available on <code>rel="preload"</code>.</p>
+<p class="note">Note: The `media` attribute is not available on all `<link>` elements as the spec suggests, but it is only available on `rel="preload"`.</p>

 ### Bad practices